Benn7n/Benn7n/README.md

 <h1 align="center">Hi 👋, I'm Bennen Tun</h1>
 <h3 align="center">I'm an aspiring frontend developer from México</h3>

-- 🌱 I’m currently learning **I'm currently learning to use Bootstrap and PHP.
-Additionally, I am seeking to refine my skills in frontend development, focusing on foundational languages such as HTML and CSS, and incorporating programming languages like Java, JavaScript, and PHP.
-It's important to emphasize my keen interest in expanding my knowledge of design software such as Photoshop and Adobe Illustrator, as these are subjects that genuinely impassion me.**
+- 🌱 I’m currently learning to use **Bootstrap and PHP**.
+Additionally, I am seeking to refine my skills in **frontend development**, focusing on foundational languages such as **HTML and CSS**, and incorporating programming languages like **Java, JavaScript, and PHP**.
+It's important to emphasize my keen interest in expanding my knowledge of **design software** such as **Photoshop and Adobe Illustrator**, as these are subjects that genuinely impassion me.

-- 📫 How to reach me **alexandretun96@gmail.com**
+- 📫 How to reach me: **alexandretun96@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">